FastConnect: With an Oracle Partner

 Enter the following information:

-- Connection Name: (Required) A friendly name that helps Colt track your connection.
+- Connection Name: (Required) A friendly name that helps Colt track the connection.
 The value doesn't need to be unique and you can change it later.

 - Colt Ethernet Port: (Required) Select the name of the Ethernet port to which you want to connect this virtual circuit.

-- Oracle Connection Location: (Required) Select any Colt location close to the Oracle region for your virtual circuit.
+- Oracle Connection Location: (Required) Select any Colt location close to the Oracle region for the virtual circuit.

 - Connection Bandwidth: (Required) Enter the speed (in Mbps) for the virtual circuit.
 1000 Mbps is 1 Gbps, and 10,000 Mbps is 10 Gbps.
 The setting must be equal to or less than the bandwidth provisioned at both ends of the virtual circuit.

-- Connection Commitment Period: This entry selects the length of the commitment that you choose to make with Colt for this connection.
-If necessary, refer to Colt's policies regarding extending commitments or ending them early.
+- Connection Commitment Period: This entry selects the length of the commitment that you make with Colt for this connection.
+See Colt's policies regarding extending commitments or ending them early.

 - Preferred B-End VLAN: (Optional) If you don't select a Preferred B-End VLAN, a random B-End VLAN is chosen for you.

-- Confirm that the information about the circuit is accurate by reviewing the displayed information.
+- Confirm that the information about the circuit is correct by reviewing the displayed information.

 - Confirm the quoted price of this circuit (paid to Colt and not to Oracle) by selecting the Accept checkbox.